 At the end of the year where the expenditure on Sponsored scheme booked under 'Sundry Debtors' is less than the Receipts (Opening Balance + Receipts during the year) for the scheme (under the head 'Current liabilities'), the figure under Sundry Debtors will be set off against the figures in Liabilities side in respect of that scheme and the net figure will be shown under Current Liabilities in the Balance Sheet.
-In respect of schemes, where the expenditure is more than the Receipts (Opening Balance + Receipts during the year) for the scheme, the figure in the liabilities side will be set off against the figures on the Assets side and the net amount shown as recoverable from the Sponsors under Current Assets -Sundry Debtors in the Balance Sheet.
+In respect of schemes, where the expenditure is more than revenue expenditure for the year.